northstowekarate/northstowekarate.github.io/index.md

 ---
 # Northstowe Karate Club

-At Northstowe Karate Club, we are committed to teaching traditional Shotokan Karate in a supportive and friendly environment.
-Whether you are a beginner or an experienced practitioner, our club offers a place for everyone to learn, grow, and achieve their personal best.
-Northstowe Karate Club is proud to serve our local community in Northstowe while being part of the wider Cambridge martial arts scene.
+At Northstowe Karate Club, we are proud to teach traditional Shotokan Karate in a family‑friendly and supportive environment.
+Our classes welcome children, adults, and families alike, offering a place where everyone can learn, grow, and achieve their personal best.
+We serve the local community in Northstowe while maintaining close ties with other clubs and practitioners across the wider Cambridgeshire area.
+Karate has many benefits including building self-defence skills, confidence and fitness.
+Come and [try it out](/lesson-booking/) - your first lesson is always free.

 ## Key information